wangenau/eminus/examples/01_minimal_example/README.md

 Minimal example
 ===============

-Minimal example for a DFT calculation with helium.
+A minimal example for a DFT calculation using helium.